Anti-Corruption Foundation: Designation as an "extremist" organisation

-Relaunch as international organization
+Relaunch as international organisation

 In January 2021, former Russian banker Alexander Zheleznyak registered the international non-profit Anti-Corruption Foundation (ACF) in the United States.

-On 11 July 2022, Navalny announced the relaunch of the FBK as an international organization with an advisory board including his wife Yulia Navalnaya, Guy Verhofstadt, Anne Applebaum, and Francis Fukuyama; Navalny also stated that the first contribution to Anti-Corruption Foundation International would be the Sakharov Prize ($50,000) that was awarded to him.
-On 4 October, allies of Navalny said they were relaunching his regional network to fight the mobilization and war, saying it would be a "partisan underground" movement.
+On 11 July 2022, Navalny announced the relaunch of the FBK as an international organisation with an advisory board including his wife Yulia Navalnaya, Guy Verhofstadt, Anne Applebaum, and Francis Fukuyama; Navalny also stated that the first contribution to Anti-Corruption Foundation International would be the Sakharov Prize ($50,000) that was awarded to him.
+On 4 October, allies of Navalny said they were relaunching his regional network to fight the mobilisation and war, saying it would be a "partisan underground" movement.

-On 1 June 2023, the Ministry of Justice added the Anti-Corruption Foundation International to the list of undesirable organisations; earlier in December 2022, the ACF International was declared a "foreign agent".
+On 1 June 2023, the Ministry of Justice added the Anti-Corruption Foundation International to the list of "undesirable organisations"; earlier in December 2022, the ACF International was declared a "foreign agent".

-After the death of Navalny in a Russian prison in February 2024, his wife Yulia Navalnaya leads the organization.
+After the death of Navalny in a Russian prison in February 2024, his wife Yulia Navalnaya leads the organisation.

 On 15 April 2025, Russia sentenced four journalists (Antonina Favorskaya, Konstantin Gabov, Sergei Karelin, and Artem Kriger) to five and a half years in a penal colony.
 Prosecutors accused the four of producing material for the Anti-Corruption Foundation's YouTube channel.

-On 22 October 2025, the Prosecutor General's Office petitioned the Supreme Court of the Russian Federation to recognise the ACF as a "terrorist organisation".
-A hearing has been scheduled for 27 November.
+On 22 October 2025, the Prosecutor General's Office petitioned the Supreme Court of Russia to designate the ACF as a "terrorist organisation".
+On 27 November 2025, the court designated the ACF as a "terrorist organisation".